 When you look around the small world we live in, it’s crazy that there is anything that we haven’t seen or places we haven’t been to.
 Science makes the planet seem smaller every time we dive deeper or dig further.
 Yet, every week there seems to be a deep forest with species that have yet to have named, and ocean area too hot to explore, or even a lake buried in over 2 miles of ice and snow.
 Lake Vostok in Antarctica is such a lake.

 Lake Vostok is the third largest lake by volume in the world.
 Russian scientists have spent the past 20 years boring through just over 2 miles of snow and ice to reach the lakes surface.
-This is the first time in an estimated 20 … Read More »
+This is the … Read More »

 I was stalking through…I mean, scanning through Facebook as I often do, when I came across a photo of what appeared to be a hand-carved wooden doll bearing a striking resemblance to an infant Captain Spaulding.
 “Decadence Dolls” was the profile page heading and the photograph indeed carried the title “Captain Spaulding.”
 After a “like” to the page and a “click” to the photo I had enlarged the pic and was blown away by the detail.
 Not only did this doll look life-like, but it looked creepy as hell.
 It was dirty, it was menacing, and it was covered in blood.
 Not your typical doll, to say the least.